raylib-extras/game-premake/README.md

 https://github.com/raylib-extras/game-premake

 ![image](https://user-images.githubusercontent.com/322174/107885001-9fd68b00-6eac-11eb-90b2-04569ec08e50.png)

 Copy it into your game folder.

 ### Setup premake5.lua file
 Open the premake5.lua file in notepad++ or some other text editor.
-Find the two instances of “YourGame” and replace them with the name of your game project.
+Find the two instances of “YourGame” and replace them with the name of your game project folder.

 ![image](https://user-images.githubusercontent.com/322174/107885020-b7ae0f00-6eac-11eb-8a20-d0ba0747a51d.png)
 ![image](https://user-images.githubusercontent.com/322174/107885030-c09ee080-6eac-11eb-8190-b5a2e2a2bec3.png)